TorinFelton/hustl.io/README.md

 - Check the leaderboards to see how well you've done

 ## Personal Notes
-The commit history / authors can be misleading; we extensively used Live Share in the back end which is inconsistent in showing who has actually worked on the commit, leading to it showing only one person and not two.
-The majority of backend commits are actually co-authored by myself and [lambeau288](https://github.com/lambeau288).
+The commit history / authors can be misleading; we extensively used Live Share in the back end which is inconsistent in showing who has actually worked on the commit, leading to it showing only one person and not two - the majority of backend commits are actually co-authored by myself and [lambeau288](https://github.com/lambeau288).

 ### What did I contribute?
 I played a role both in front and back end, contributing core parts of the following systems: